peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

     public void WriteTo​(java.io.OutputStream stream, CBOREncodeOptions options) throws java.io.IOException Writes this CBOR object to a data stream, using the specified options for encoding the data to CBOR format.
-If the CBOR object contains CBOR maps, or is a CBOR map, the keys to the map are written out to the data stream in an undefined order.
-The example code given in <see cref='PeterO.Cbor.CBORObject.WriteTo(System.IO.InputStream)'/> can be used to write out certain keys of a CBOR map in a given order.
+If the CBOR object contains CBOR maps, or is a CBOR map, the order in which the keys to the map are written out to the data stream is undefined unless the map was created using the NewOrderedMap method.
+The example code given in
+ <see cref='PeterO.Cbor.CBORObject.WriteTo(System.IO.InputStream)'/> can
+ be used to write out certain keys of a CBOR map in a given order.
 In the case of CBOR objects of type FloatingPoint, the number is written using the shortest floating-point encoding possible; this is a change from previous versions.